 How to achieve maximum efficiency with your heat pump

-In some areas, heat pumps can work with geothermal systems, and the heating source is better for the environment because it is not burning fossil fuels and, instead, uses the Earth’s native temperature to heat and cool.
-This is a wonderful alternative for particular northern regions, but more land must be available in order to install the essential piping for a geothermal system.
+In certain areas, heat pumps can be used with geothermal systems, and the heating source is better for the environment because it is not burning fossil fuels and, instead, uses the Earth’s actual temperature to heat and cool.
+This is a great alternative for certain northern climates, but extra land must be available in order to install the essential piping for a geothermal system.

-When it comes to home comfort, you probably didn’t need anything else to think about; but, remember, it’s important to consider the pros and cons of each heating and cooling system so you don’t end up investing in a system that turns off when extreme temperatures hit, or investing in two systems when one would suffice.
+When it comes to home comfort, you probably didn’t need anything else to think about; but, remember, it’s important to understand the pros and cons of each heating and cooling system so you don’t end up buying a system that turns off when extreme temperatures hit, or investing in additional systems when one would suffice.

 If you still aren’t convinced which system is best for your home, call Stallion Heating and Air Conditioning to schedule a free in-home quote.
 We are here to answer any and all of your questions to help you make the right decision for your home.

 Zoning Systems: Control the Temperature in Every Room